-Japan to toughen restrictions on exports to South Korea
+Japan to restrict exports to South Korea, citing less trust

 The trade tensions developing between the Asian neighbors seem to undermine the message of free and open trade that leaders endorsed at the Group of 20 summit in Osaka last week.

-But the Japanese ministry official said the latest move comes after overtures to patch up relations with South Korea failed at the Group of 20 summit in Osaka last week.
-He declined to give specifics but stressed the relationship of trust had been damaged overall.
+But the Japanese ministry said the latest move comes after overtures to patch up relations with South Korea failed at the Group of 20 summit in Osaka last week.

+“It is not a retaliatory measure,” Deputy Chief Cabinet Secretary Yasutoshi Nishimura said, noting the measure came about because of overall difficulties in “maintaining a relationship of trust with South Korea in carrying out export controls.”

-Follow Hyung-jin Kim, who contributed from Seoul, on Twitter https://twitter.com/hyungjin1972
+Follow Hyung-jin Kim, who reported from Seoul, on Twitter https://twitter.com/hyungjin1972

 Follow Yuri Kageyama on Twitter https://twitter.com/yurikageyama